groupdocs-annotation/GroupDocs.Annotation-Docs/net/introducing-groupdocs.annotation-for-.net.md

 GroupDocs.Annotation is a powerful cross-platform library that allows you to implement in your applications the ability to annotate text or images in files of [various formats]({{< ref "annotation/net/getting-started/supported-document-formats.md" >}}).
 Annotations may be comments, explanations with highlighted notes, watermarks, polylines, text or resource redactions, and so on.

-With a powerful and simple API, you can do the following.
+With a powerful and simple API, you can do the following:

 * Annotate documents of any supported format;
 * Use annotations of different types - text, graphics, watermarks, revisions, etc.;